Josh Coulson: Leyton Orient

 On 28 July 2017 Coulson signed for Leyton Orient initially on a six-month loan spell.
 On 8 January, Coulson joined permanently after 10 years at Cambridge.

 Southend United

 On 9 June 2021, Coulson signed for Southend United.

 Kings Lynn Town

 On 5 February 2022, Coulson joined National League side King's Lynn Town on a one-month loan deal.
 Coulson joined the club on a permanent basis in May 2022 having spent the second half of the season on loan.

+Newmarket Town

+On 8 June 2025, Coulson agreed to join Isthmian League North Division side Newmarket Town.